SalihFurkan/Normalized-SGD/README.md

 where $x_n$ is the input feature map vector of the k-th neuron due to the
 $n$-th instance.
 This equation is essentially the same as the NLMS equation.

-The figure showing how the optimizer algorithm works for any layer is shown in the figure below.
+The figure showing how the optimizer algorithm works for any layer is shown in the figure "alg_fig.png".
 For any other layer beside the last layer, the formula becomes slightly different.
 We use the gradient term as it is and normalize it with the input.

 $w_k \leftarrow w_k + \lambda \frac{\nabla_{w(k)}e_n}{||x_n||^2_2} $